University of Oxford Logo University of OxfordDepartment of Computer Science - Home

 Teaching

-As the tutorial fellow at University College, I am responsible for all undergraduates in Computer Science and Maths & Computer Science; University College is particularly well-appointed with tutors in these subjects.
-I teach many of the first and second year Computer Science courses myself, along with some probability, statistics, and pure maths.
+As the tutorial fellow at University College, I am responsible for all undergraduates in Computer Science, Maths & Computer Science, and Computer Science & Philosophy; University College is particularly well-appointed with tutors in these subjects.
+I teach many of the first and second year Computer Science courses myself, and somtimes probability, statistics, or pure maths.
 If you are thinking of applying, I recommend reading the Computer Science Department and University College admissions pages.

 Selected Professional Activities